Linnova98/propertyPortfolio/README.md

-- Go to your termnial and type in: python manage.py shell from django.core.management.utils import get_random_secret_key print(get_random_secret_key())
+- Go to your termnial and type in: python manage.py shell
+- If that dosen't work you have to install psycopg2 to run the shell.
+Type in:
+  pip install psycopg2
+  and then type in this again
+  python manage.py shell
+  from django.core.management.utils import get_random_secret_key
+  print(get_random_secret_key())

+  copy the string into the env file SECRET_KEY and to quit the django shell type in
+  quit()
+  And you should be back in the project terminal

 Add all these fields to your env file